 Working as an Office Junior gave him an exposure to the legal environment of Bott and Co where he learnt the basics of file management and the sorts of correspondence received for different kinds of cases.
 This position gave him a thorough understanding of the company policies, procedures and processes involved in running personal injury claims.

-No one wants to suffer an illness when on holiday.
+No one wants to suffer an accident whilst on holiday.
 However, in the unfortunate instance that it happens as a result of someone else’s negligence or someone failing to follow the law, our expert team here at Bott and Co can help to achieve a sense of justice.

-Laurence’s experience in holiday litigation and holiday sickness has given him a unique insight into the litigation processes that enable him to secure the best results for his clients.
+Laurence’s experience in holiday litigation has given him a unique insight into the litigation processes that enable him to secure the best results for his clients.

 His attention to details means that he enjoys dealing with the many challenges faced in the pursuit of compensation and thrives on the diversity of problem-solving.